 Thanks for visiting my website.
-I’m a biologist interested in animal behaviour.
+I’m a biologist interested in animal behaviour and ecology.
 My first degree was in Zoology from UCL and my PhD, on conflict management in Japanese macaques (awarded the Napier Medal from the Primate Society of Great Britain), was from University of Liverpool.

-After a short lecturing post, teaching animal behaviour and evolutionary psychology at the University of Liverpool, I moved to Liverpool John Moores University where I am a Senior Lecturer.
+After a short lecturing post, teaching animal behaviour and evolutionary psychology at the University of Liverpool, I moved to Liverpool John Moores University where I am Co-Director of the Research Centre for Evolutionary Anthropology & Palaeoecology.
 My primary areas of research are social behaviour and socio-ecology of primates and other animals (see projects and publications under Research).
-I currently supervise five PhD students and welcome enquiries from potential postdocs and PhD/MPhil students related to my areas of interest.
+I have been lead supervisor for seven PhD students and was fortunate recently, to be awarded “Outstanding Doctoral Supervisor”.
+I welcome enquiries from potential postdocs and PhD/MPhil students related to my areas of interest.

-I enjoy being involved in outreach.
-Here’s are some recent articles in The Conversation:
+Public engagement and science communication is an important aspect of academic research and I enjoy being involved in outreach.
+Here are some recent articles in The Conversation:

 How monkeys make friends and influence each other.
 Also translated into French here .